What Do you need !?

 ASA Outstanding Service Award

-The ASA Service award seeks to recognize individuals and/or organizations that have distinguished themselves through their outstanding dedication to the ASA’s mission by: facilitating the production of knowledge about Africa and its diasporas; dissemination knowledge within the academy or to the public; establishing or supporting collaborations between institutions in the global north and in Africa; and/or having strongly contributed to the ASA itself.
+The ASA Outstanding Service Award recognizes individuals and organizations that have distinguished themselves through their exceptional dedication to the ASA’s mission by: facilitating the production of knowledge about Africa and its diasporas; disseminating knowledge within the academy or to the public; establishing or supporting collaborations between institutions in the global north and in Africa; and/or who have having strongly contributed to the ASA itself.

 Eligibility